Justin Paul Van Wely,

 Over the years, I've had the opportunity to meet and work with hundreds of wonderful kids from shy (initially!) to energetic (always a plus!) to highly inquisitive.
-I have been blessed to be able to make a career out of teaching test-taking strategy, something I am passionate about and have always been thoroughly entertained by.
+I have been blessed to be able to make a career out of teaching test-taking strategy, something I am passionate about and have always been entertained by.
 In fact, as a self-proclaimed test prep nerd, I find the only thing I love more than taking tests is teaching others how to take them.
-This is why many of my students have found immense success on these exams, some students increasing their scores as many as 460 points between administrations of the SAT and 16 points on the ACT.
+This is why many of my students have found immense success on these exams, some increasing their scores as many as 460 points between administrations of the SAT and 16 points on the ACT.

-While point increases may vary, though, one thing that stays the same is that all students who work with me find my love for these tests infectious.
+While point increases may vary, one thing that stays the same is that all students who work with me find my love for these tests infectious.

 As the essayist Donald Miller explains in Blue Like Jazz:

 "I never liked jazz music.
 But I was outside the Bagdad Theater in Portland one night when I saw a man playing the saxophone.
 I stood there for fifteen minutes, and he never opened his eyes.
+Not once.
 After that I liked jazz music."